Alexander Hamilton Lyrics - Hamilton

 [COMPANY]

-And Alex got better but his mother went quick
+And Alex got better, but his mother went quickly

 [GEORGE WASHINGTON and COMPANY]